katyaskvo/katyaskvocom/_posts/2014-01-01-fashion-design.md

 date: 2016-04-06 15:39:49 -0800
 image: kotikey-fashion/kotikey-fashion-1.jpg
 ---
 I had a dream to become a fashion designer when I was a child.
 My dream has been transformed since than.
-But anyway it was a fun time and here are some pictures of my fashion :)
+But anyway it was fun time and here are some pictures the old time.

 ![kotikey fashion]({{ site.blog_assets }}/kotikey-fashion/kotikey-fashion-1.jpg)